fullstack-decal/fullstackdecal/src/pages/Syllabus.md

 Vitamins for a particular lecture are usually assigned the Monday after that lecture week, and are then due the next Monday.
 This gives you a week to do that vitamin, and you should know everything needed to complete that vitamin since it covers content taught in the previous week.
+Vitamins will be graded on completion, but remember: the more you put into this class, the more you get out of it.

 Late vitamins not covered by amnesty will get 0 credit.
 Use extensions!